vcunat/knot-resolver/daemon/README.rst

    and it should still be occasionally rotated manually (and securely forgotten), to reduce the scope of privacy leak in case the `secret leaks eventually <https://en.wikipedia.org/wiki/Forward_secrecy>`_.

+   .. warning:: setting the secret is probably too risky with TLS <= 1.2.
+      At this moment no gnutls stable release even supports TLS 1.3.
+      Therefore setting the secrets should be considered experimental for now.

 .. function:: net.tls_sticket_secret_file([string with path to a file containing pre-shared secret])